michiline/material-leagle-and-mich/README.md

 ## Leagle & Mich Travel Blog

-React website showcasing image slideshow, travel blog and image gallery.
+React website showcasing image slideshow, travel blog and image gallery.<br>
-This version is influenced by Google's Material design.
+This version of the website is influenced by Google's Material design.

 ### Live preview